 If desired, add in ¼ teaspoon red food coloring and mix into the dough so it is blended throughout.

-Keep the dough in the bowl, cover the top with plastic wrap and refrigerate for at least 2.5 hours.
+Cover the top of the bowl with plastic wrap and refrigerate the dough for at least 2.5 hours.
 You must not skip this step or the cookies will spread everywhere.
-I love to chill mine overnight.

-Roll each dough ball in the extra 2 tablespoons of granulated sugar to coat completely.
+Roll each dough ball in granulated sugar and coat completely.

 Expert Baking Tips